cmdrkotori/qemu-scripts/README.md

 smbd to (partially) hang.
 Use the provided functionality to bind folders in your filesystem to it instead.

-The launch.py script takes as many options as you like, such as extra images to mount and usb devices to pass through.
+The launch.py and init.py script takes as many options as you like, such as extra images to mount and usb devices to pass through.
 I recommend you store them in a shell script (e.g. rwin7.sh) for easy launching.

 The virtual machine's usb subsystem is not suitable for flashing phones.
 In fact, no virtual machine is.